netdata/netdata/docs/tasks/operations/interact-with-the-charts.md

 You can change how the grouped metrics are presented, by altering the fields in the sentence that follows the **Group by** tab.

-Depending on what you grouped the metrics by, you are going to have different options, correlated to the current grouping.
+Depending on how metrics are currently grouped, you are going to have different options, correlated to the current grouping.

 You can always reset the options by pressing the **Reset** button.